-Most people identify stress as being more of a mental problem than a physical one.
-However, stress goes far beyond the mental, often resulting in uncomfortable physical symptoms that can take a severe toll on a person’s body.
-Chronic stress can even affect your sleeping habits.
-To maintain a healthy sleep pattern, it is important to understand the relationship between stress and sleep and how you can keep them in harmony with one another.
+Most people identify stress as being more of a mental health problem than a physical one.
+However, stress goes far beyond the mental, often resulting in uncomfortable physical symptoms that take a severe toll on a person’s body.
+Chronic stress can even affect your sleep quality.
+To reduce stress, it is important to understand the relationship between stress and sleep and how you can keep them in harmony with one another.

 How Does Stress Affect Your Body?

-Stress and sleep often exhibit a strained relationship.
+Stress and sleep often create a ruthless cycle.
 It seems like when you are overly stressed, you cannot sleep, and not being able to sleep stresses you out even more.
-This is an unfortunate cycle caused by your body’s physical response to exterior stress.
+This is often caused by your body’s physical response to exterior stress.
 In a nutshell, here’s what happens when you begin feeling stressed out:

 Stress is a natural reaction of the body to perceived “threats” or worries.
 Examples of stress include a sudden danger to your safety or prolonged worries or fears.
-Of course, an overdue work deadline is not exactly the same as being attacked by a bear, but your body reacts the same nevertheless.
+Of course, an overdue work deadline is not exactly the same as being attacked by a bear, but your body reacts with heightened stress levels.
 To protect you against any “threat,” your body triggers a fight-or-flight response that arouses your nervous system, releases a series of hormones, increases your blood flow, and prepares you to meet the challenge head-on.
 Additionally, your muscles tend to retract and tighten in preparation for the battle.

 Additionally, even after you fall asleep, you might find yourself waking up every hour.
 Your body’s increased alertness makes it wary to let its guard down, so it naturally wakes you up periodically to check for danger.

 Again, your nervous system’s heightened arousal keeps you floating on the brink of restful sleep.
-Instead, you will often find that stress keeps you tossing and turning fitfully all night long.
+Instead, you will often find that stress keeps you tossing and turning fitfully all night long preventing you from getting quality sleep.
+Sleep deprivation just aggravates your stress response, causing you to experience stress’s vicious cycle.

 Keep in mind that stress is more of a symptom than a problem.
 You cannot “cure” stress unless you remove the exterior elements causing it.
 As a result, particularly if you suffer from chronic anxiety, it is important to take special steps to counterbalance the stress in your life.
-Try fighting stress with peace and relaxation, as indicated in the following methods.
+Try managing stress with peace and relaxation, as indicated in the following methods.
+Remember there is nothing wrong with seeking the help of a healthcare professional if your sleep continues to be affected by stress.

 1. Implement a “no electronic device” wind-down an hour before bed.

+An often ignored stress reducer is leaving your electronic devices outside of your bedroom.
 Detaching yourself from a screen helps your eyes and mind relax before going to sleep.
-Try not to watch the news, scroll social media, or play video games for an hour before bed.
+Try not to watch the news, scroll on social media, or play video games for an hour before bed.
 This helps you wind down naturally and quiets your thoughts.

 2. Practice a meditative exercise.

 To calm both your mind and your body, find a meditative outlet.
 Perhaps you enjoy reading, praying, or performing light yoga exercises.
-Intentionally engaging in a relaxing, meditative activity helps reduce blood pressure and relax tension in your muscles.
+Intentionally engaging in relaxation techniques helps reduce blood pressure and relax tension in your muscles.
+Try utilizing some relaxing activities to help improve your sleep.

 3. Use massage therapy to relax your muscles.